stpotter16/biodata/README.md

 - Centralized parsing (better types)
 - Favicon
 - Security (csp nonce, tokens, csrf)
-- Too much logging (log at lowest level only)
+- Too much logging (log at lowest level only or whatever?)
+- All the TODOs